 Then repeat with the remaining biscuits and caramel sauce.

 You are ready for the oven now.
-Bake it on 350 degrees for about 40 minutes.
+Bake the monkey bread at 350 degrees for about 40 minutes.

 Leftovers even reheated quite nicely in the microwave.